CoolComputers/WyJJD/README.md

 # WyJJD
 Wyoming Juvenile Justice Data
 A compilation of data reporting solutions to better inform the juvenile justice decision making processes within the State of Wyoming.
 Using data compiled from various state and federal agencies, this project aims to use these various sources of data

 This project contains two main folders, new-data/ which contains all data compiled from various sources for use in the reports found in the code-reports/ folder.

-[Click-here](https://github.com/coolcomputers/WyJJD/new-data/DataGuide.md) to view a description of all available sources of data.
+[Click-here](https://github.com/coolcomputers/WyJJD/blob/master/new-data/DataGuide.md) to view a description of all available sources of data.
+All credit for the data used for this report goes to the companies and organizations listed in the data description.

 # View Reports
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/CoolComputers/WyJJD/master?filepath=code-report%2FDisplay_CountySnapshot.ipynb) - County Snapshot Interactive Report